MicrosoftDocs/memdocs/memdocs/solutions/frontline-worker/frontline-worker-overview.md

 # Frontline worker device management overview in Microsoft Intune

 A frontline worker (FLW) is a person that works in an essential or critical role to your business.
 They're typically in direct contact with the public and customers.
-During a crisis or emergency, such as a pandemic or natural disaster, frontline workers are often at the forefront of the response effort, providing critical services and support.
+During a crisis or emergency, like a pandemic or natural disaster, frontline workers are often at the forefront of the response effort, providing critical services and support.

 Some popular examples of frontline workers include healthcare, emergency responders, law enforcement, retail & food service, and transportation.